 The results?
 For people who were classified as overweight or obese (based on BMI), 53 percent of the fatal heart disease, and 25-30 percent of the non-fatal heart disease, were attributed to the overweight and obese status of these subjects.

-I’m a certified personal trainer, and body mass index (BMI) is calculated using a person’s height and weight.
+I’m a former certified personal trainer and calculated the body mass index of many of my clients: Body mass index (BMI) is calculated using a person’s height and weight.

 If your BMI is in the “overweight” or “obese” range, don’t make excuses such as being old, under stress, or having given birth, even to multiples.